Action Man: 40th Anniversary: Packaging

-The first releases of the line were identical copies of the original Palitoy Action Man products, including all copyright and country of origin markings.
-However this was a copyright issue, and some packs had decals applied over.
+The first releases of the line were identical copies of the original Palitoy Action Man products, including all copyright and country of origin markings, but this was a copyright issue, and some packs had decals applied over.
 The newer releases all state "Hasbro © 2006 Used with permission reproduction pack".
 "Palitoy Regd" was also dropped from all Action Man logo graphics, as this was also identical to the original issue.
 The large outer packaging has come in two variants to date; one with a large Union Jack background, the other with the wood grain typically associated with 60s Action Man and GI Joe.

 Figures

-The various waves are interspersed with reproduction figures of all the 60s-80s action man variants; painted head/hard hand, flocked hair/hard hand, flocked hair/flex hands, Eagle Eyes/Flocked Hair/flex hands, and the reproduction of the revised Action Man "blue pants" body that was released in 1979.
+The various waves are interspersed with reproduction figures of all the 60s-80s Action Man variants; painted head/hard hand, flocked hair/hard hand, flocked hair/flex hands, Eagle Eyes/Flocked Hair/flex hands, and the reproduction of the revised Action Man "blue pants" body that was released in 1979.

 Uniform sets

-As with GI Joe's 40th anniversary releases, the sets were released in "waves" of 4, with 12 wave releases in total.
+As with G.I.
+Joe's 40th anniversary releases, the sets were released in "waves" of 4, with 12 wave releases in total.